-Hill says it’s only in the past few decades that researchers have started to investigate how we benefit from expressing gratitude and paying it forward — Here are two interesting takeaways from the animation:
+It’s only in the past few decades that researchers have started to investigate how we benefit from expressing gratitude and paying it forward.
+In one study, researchers examined the brains of participants who were asked how grateful they would feel in hypothetical scenarios where complete strangers saved their lives.

-We can trigger gratitude in the brain:Researchers studied the brains of participants who were asked to respond (in terms of how grateful they’d feel) to hypothetical scenarios where complete strangers saved their lives.
-From co-author Glenn Fox, Phd: “when participants reported those grateful feelings, their brains showed activity in a set of regions located in the medial pre-frontal cortex, an area in the frontal lobes of the brain where the two hemispheres meet.
+They found that, “when participants reported those grateful feelings, their brains showed activity in a set of regions located in the medial pre-frontal cortex, an area in the frontal lobes of the brain where the two hemispheres meet.
 This area of the brain is associated with understanding other people’s perspectives, empathy, and feelings of relief.”